Rurouni Kenshin: The Final: Critical response

 Critical response to The Final has generally positive.

-The Japan Times gave it three stars and a half with comments focused on its fight sequences and the conclusion it gives to Kenshin's arc.
+The Japan Times gave it three stars and a half with comments focused on its fight sequences and the conclusion it gives to Kenshin's arc during his life as a former assassin.
 Decider also enjoyed the fight sequences and acting though he felt that Sanosuke's weak side might come across an unintentional hilarious during the final act.
 Nevertheless, the inclusion of Seta Sojiro was praised for Ryunosuke Kamiki's performance as the character became an aid to Kenshin and wants to see his resolution to his life as a pacifist while also enjoying the bigger focus on Misao and Saito.
-The romance between Kenshin and Kaoru was criticized though as being underdeveloped.
+The romance between Kenshin and Kaoru was criticized though as being underdeveloped and coming across as a surprise.
 Asian Movie Web felt the movie initially suffered from a slow pacing and that some characters have little roles in comparison to their previous works.
 Nevertheless, while there were changes in the script, the reviewer liked how Misao and Shinomori have more screen time and that the choreographer Kenji Tanigaki outdid himself in the making of the fights, most notably the ones involving Kenshin, Enishi and Sojiro.
 Fiction Horizon also noted while that there were several changes to the narrative, the essential themes focused on the manga were properly followed by the movie, most notably Kenshin's quest for redemption.